Most Wanted (FBI)

-"Most Wanted" is the eighteenth episode of the first season of FBI.
-It aired on April 2, 2019.
-The episode was written by René Balcer and directed by Fred Berner.
-The episode was also the backdoor pilot for FBI: Most Wanted.
-The episode's story is base on FBI Ten Most Wanted Fugitives "Robert William Fisher".
+"Most Wanted" is the eighteenth episode of the first season of the American crime drama television series FBI.
+Originally aired on CBS on April 2, 2019, the episode was written by René Balcer and directed by Fred Berner, and was also the backdoor pilot for FBI: Most Wanted.
+The episode's story is based on FBI Ten Most Wanted Fugitives "Robert William Fisher".